MarcoGarlet/CTF-Writeups/angstrom2019/PieShop.md

     However:
     The goal is jump into `flag` procedure.
 Without overflow anything, the stack frame in `gets_pie` procedure contained RA to main procedure.
 So `5` of these bytes - the most significant ones - were the same as `flag` procedure, the problem was the less significant 3 bytes.

-    Of these 3 bytes the least significant one was always `a9`, so remains 16 bit to guess and 8 of these (that i wasn't able to control) were: `0x00`.
+    Of these 3 bytes the least significant one was always `a9`, so remained 16 bit to guess and 8 of these (that i wasn't able to control) were: `0x00`.

     The goal at this point was to find at least one execution that had `flag` procedure loaded into an address that ends with: `....0011a9`